14 Gün Tüm Nota Sayfalarına Sınırsız Erişime Sahip Olun Ücretsiz dene

 Play your clarinet for a few minutes to allow the instrument to reach a stable temperature.
 This helps to ensure accurate tuning.

-Start playing a B-flat while having a look at our online tuner.
+Start playing a B-natural while having a look at our online tuner.
 It should display the note A. If the tuner shows another note, you're probably out of tune.

 You're in tune when the tuner turns green and remains as close to zero as possible.